Mayankraj0410/Mayankraj0410/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [rajmayank0410@gmail.com](mailto:rajmayank0410@gmail.com)
 * 🧠  I'm learning js, Java ,React
 * ⚡  The Secret to productivity isn't discipline .
-It's Enjoy in your Work...
+It's Enjoy your Work...

 ### Skills